devl00p/devl00p.github.io/_posts/2021-11-23-Solution-du-CTF-ICA-1-de-VulnHub.md

 Avant tout il faut une faille
 -----------------------------

-A la racine du site on trouve une installation de *qdPM* et un numéro de version : 9.2.
+À la racine du site, on trouve une installation de *qdPM* et un numéro de version : 9.2.

-En ce rendant sur le site de l'éditeur on découvre qu'il s'agit de la dernière version en date.
+En se rendant sur le site de l'éditeur, on découvre qu'il s'agit de la dernière version en date.
 On a aussi un bref descriptif du logiciel :

 > qdPM is a free web-based project management tool suitable for a small team working on multiple projects.
 It is fully configurable.
 >  You can easy manage Projects, Tasks and People.
 Customers interact using a Ticket System that is integrated into Task management.